outerbounds/metaflowbot/docs/creating-custom-actions.md

-# Creating Custom Metaflow Bot Actions
+# Create Your Own Bot Action

-The `metaflowbot.actions` follows [`pkgutil` style Namespace packaging.]((https://packaging.python.org/guides/packaging-namespace-packages/#pkgutil-style-namespace-packages).)
+The initial version of the bot ships with actions that allow you to monitor the status of Metaflow runs, past and present.
+Imagine starting a training run that lasts for hours - you can now monitor it anywhere using Slack on your mobile device!
+You can converse with the bot over direct messages or or invite the bot to a channel.

-An example of how to implement pkgutil style [subpackage](https://github.com/pypa/sample-namespace-packages/tree/master/pkgutil) can be found here.
+With the diversity of machine learning and data science use cases, we have wanted to make it easy to extend the bot with new actions.
+As an example, we ship a [simple jokes command](https://github.com/outerbounds/metaflowbot-jokes-action) :clown_face:.
+You can use it as a template to create custom actions which can be enabled just by doing a `pip install`.
+We would love to see people contributing actions of all kinds - please share with us (slack.outerbounds.co) if you have any ideas or prototypes!

 ### How To Create Your Own Bot Action
-Create your custom action with the following folder structure
+Create your own custom action by creating a Python package with the following folder structure -

 ```
 your_bot_action/ # the name of this dir doesn't matter